RayDarar/Save-Your-Princess/README.md

 Good Luck!

 p.s.
-There's a cheat code to defeat all the creatures instantly, just press 0
+There's a cheat code to defeat all the creatures instantly, just press 0 while fighting